3,300 km of driving and sweating for the Gospel…

 The route begins in the Nigerian interior, going roughly 800 km east, and then South for about 2,000 km through Cameroon and Gabon.
-The team is expected to arrive in the capital city of the Republic of the Congo, Brazzaville, at the end of May, where they will prepare and set up everything in time for the CfaN campaign from 7 – 10 June.
+The team will arrive in the capital city of the Republic of the Congo, Brazzaville, probably at the end of May. where they will prepare and set up everything in time for the now postponed CfaN campaign from 9 – 12 August.
 There are only 5 million residents in the country, although it is almost as big as Germany in area.

 Please pray for Winfried and his team:

 - Protection from potholes, accidents and dangerous situations on the journey